Planks / Reaches

 Related exercises to discover

-Planks / reaches is a at-home work out exercise that targets abs and lower back and also involves shoulders.
-Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Stability / swiss / exercise ball reverse crunches, double side jackknifes and dead bugs are related exercise that target the same muscle groups as planks / reaches.
-Visit our free illustrated exercise directory for more exercises to try in your workouts.
+Planks / reaches is a at-home exercise that targets abs and lower back and also works shoulders.
+Use the illustration and instructions above to learn how to perform this exercise with proper form.
+Related exercises that work similar muscle groups include Star planks, snap jumps and seated lumbar rotations / chair twists.
+Browse our free illustrated exercise directory for more exercises.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.